ComputationalThermodynamics/MAGEMinApp.jl/README.md

 As for `MAGEMin`, you can choose among several thermodynamic dataset: Metapelite (White et al., 2014), Metabasite (Green et al., 2016), Igneous (Holland et al., 2018) or Ultramafic (Evans & Frost, 2021).

-> [!CAUTION]
-> As of now, `MAGEMinApp.jl` remains under development and the current release is a beta version.
-Reporting issues, potential improvement and contributions are most welcome.

 ### Installation